 When buying a new home in Israel, among the important considerations are the directions of exposure (kivunei avir) of the apartment.
 As with most issues in Israel, everyone has a strong opinion about which exposures are preferable.

 Before we talk about opinions, let’s look at some facts:

 - The sun rises in the east and sets in the west.
 Presuming there is nothing blocking your window, you will get morning sun in the east and afternoon sun in the west.

-- Since Israel is located north of the equator, a southern exposure will get more sun throughout most of the day than other exposures.
-Northern exposure will not receive any direct sunlight.
+- Since Israel is located north of the Equator, a southern exposure will get more sun throughout most of the day than other exposures.
+A northern exposure will not receive any direct sunlight.

 - The angle of the sun relative to the earth is such that the sun is lower in the sky in the winter and higher in the sky in the summer.
 That means that at any given time of day, the sun will reach further into your room in the winter months than in the summer.

 - Comfort is a function of temperature, humidity, and air exchange.
 You’re not going to radically change the temperature of your home unless you have a heating or cooling system.
 And unless you’re an absolute tree-hugger, it’s not likely that you’ll forego such a system.
 But if you plan your home such that these systems need not be used frequently, your energy bills will be lower.